sahmed1o/aaahmedms/README.md

 ### Bio:
 🏢 Data Scientist • Coder

-💻 Experienced in Data Analysis and Predictive Analytics
+💻 Focused on Data Analysis and Predictive Analytics

 🌐 Specialized in Back-End Development